 St Michael’s has been part of Betchworth for nearly 1,000 years, serving its community as a centre for worship, refuge, celebration and mourning.
 To enable the Church to continue this work, it is essential that the burden of maintaining its building is shared by the wider community.

-Contrary to popular belief, churches in England do not receive any funds from the Church Commissioners, the Diocese, or local and/or central government for the upkeep of their historic buildings.
+Contrary to popular belief, churches in England do not receive any funds from the Church of England or local/central government for the upkeep of their historic buildings.
 Any money spent on maintenance and major repairs therefore needs to come from private fundraising.

 Examples of work needed: high level repointing; replacing broken stone cross; and refurbishing failed rainwater system.